Primary school options for autistic children

 Learning

 - How does the school develop individual learning plans for children with additional needs?
-Can we see some examples?
+Can you see some examples?

 - How is children’s progress evaluated?
 How do school programs adapt to children’s changing needs?

-- Are school staff trained to support the learning and development of autistic children, or are they willing to have training?
+- Are school staff trained to support autistic children’s learning, or are they willing to have training?

 Social interaction

-- How will my child be included in school camps, excursions and extracurricular activities like music or sports?
+- How will your child be included in school camps, excursions and extracurricular activities like music or sports?

 - Does the school organise structured activities for children at lunch and other breaks?